Interpersonal Therapy For Depression

 IPT techniques

-Many of the techniques used in interpersonal psychotherapy are quite different from those used in cognitive-behavioral or other types of therapy.
+Many of the techniques used in interpersonal therapy for depression are quite different from those used in cognitive-behavioral or other types of therapy.
 The focus is usually on improving relationships.

 Interpersonal incidents can be various situations that may occur in a relationship.
 When someone's loved ones behave in ways that keep them from meeting their needs, they may have a crisis that could lead to symptoms of a mental disorder, such as depressive symptoms.
 As treatment progresses, depressed patients will work in collaboration with therapists to examine and analyze these relationships to find better ways of behaving within them while improving their functioning and addressing any deficits.